-FOMC fed funds responses to unemployment rate fluctuations were essentially the same during the MBM period as during the VGB period.
-In particular, irrespective of any belief the FOMC may have had about the natural rate of unemployment, over both periods the FOMC ignored the most persistent unemployment rate fluctuations.
-During the entire period of our study, the FOMC implicitly formed an unemployment gap in the same manner, with the lowest-frequency fluctuations serving the role of an intermediate target (in the words of Jeffrey Fuhrer).
-This casts serious doubt on the "ideas" hypothesis - that the Great Inflation in the 1970s was due to erroneous beliefs about the structure of the economy, including an unrealistically low estimate of the natural rate of unemployment (e.g., Orphanides 2002, Romer and Romer 2002, Romer 2005).
-These results suggest that previous work, which has largely relied on particular gap estimates imposed a priori, may have come to erroneous conclusions about FOMC behavior in the 1970s.
+Our findings are striking, but intuitively appealing upon reflection.
+Activity-gap estimation errors do not seem to explain the Great Inflation.
+Our estimates indicate that FOMC federal funds rate responses to unemployment rate fluctuations were essentially the same during the Martin-Burns-Miller (MBM) period as during the Volcker-Greenspan-Bernanke (VGB) period.
+In particular, irrespective of any belief the FOMC may have had about the natural rate of unemployment, we find that the FOMC ignored the most persistent unemployment rate fluctuations over both periods.
+Thus, during the entire period of our study, the FOMC implicitly formed an unemployment gap in much the same manner, with the most persistent (i.e., lowest frequency) fluctuations serving the role of an intermediate target.
+These results cast serious doubt on one part (or subset of) the "ideas" hypothesis - that the Great Inflation in the 1970s was due to an unrealistically low estimate of the natural rate of unemployment (e.g., Orphanides 2002, Romer and Romer 2002, Romer 2005).
+Further, these results also suggest that previous work, which has largely relied on particular gap estimates imposed a priori, may have come to erroneous conclusions about FOMC behavior in the 1970s.

 Second, our findings also indicate that previous empirical work using (1) has been mis-specified with respect to inflation as well.
-Historically, the FOMC also responded in a persistence-dependent manner vis-a-vis inflation; this behavior became much more pronounced after Volcker.
-Such behavior accords well with intuition: measured inflation is often subject to large transitory influences, which can affect an aggregate price index for long periods.
-Policymakers have argued - e.g. Mishkin (2007) - that the central bank should therefore not respond to transitory fluctuations in inflation.
-Third, our results suggest that policy preferences - possibly driven by political pressures (see, e.g., Chappell, Havrilesky and McGregor (1993), Meltzer (2011), Weise (2012), or Levin and Taylor
+Historically, the FOMC also responded in a persistence-dependent manner to real-time fluctuations in the inflation rate.
+We find that this behavior became much more pronounced after Volcker; and the post-Volcker FOMC was also much more aggressive in its response to inflation.
+This persistence-dependent behavior accords well with intuition.
+Measured inflation is often subject to large transitory influences, which can affect an aggregate price index for long periods.
+This is one reason that policymakers have argued - e.g., Mishkin (2007) - that the central bank should not respond to transitory fluctuations in inflation.